 We now begin the proof of Theorem \ref{thm:Brauer}.
 Throughout this section $X$ is a toric variety over a number field $F$ with respect to an algebraic torus $T$, with set of boundary components $\A$ (see \S \ref{sec:toric_varieties}).
 We only specialise to the case where $T$ is anisotropic just before we apply the Poisson summation formula in \S \ref{Sec:anisotropic_case}.
 We fix a finite subgroup $\br \subset \Br_1 U$ of the open dense orbit $U \subset X$ such that $U(F)_\br \neq \emptyset$.
 We fix a choice of equivariant embedding $T \subset X$ such that $1 \in U(F)_\br$.
 In particular we may identify $\br$ with a finite subgroup of $ \Br_e T$ (see (\ref{def:Br_e})).
 We also equip the line bundles $\OO_X(D_\alpha)$ with the canonical Batyrev-Tschinkel adelic metrics (see \S \ref{sec:Heights}).

-Let $\thorn:T(F) \to \{0,1\}$ be the indicator function for the zero-locus $T(F)_\br$ of $\br$.
-This extends to a locally constant function (also denoted $\thorn$) on $T(\Adele_F)$, given by a product of local indicator functions $\thorn_v$.
-Let $\R$ denote the finite group of automorphic characters of $T(\Adele_F)$ associated to $\br$ via Theorem \ref{thm:Brauer_global}.
+Let $\thorn:T(F) \to \{0,1\}$ be the indicator function of the zero-locus $T(F)_\br$ of $\br$.
+This extends to a locally constant function (also denoted $\thorn$) on $T(\Adele_F)$, given as a product of local indicator functions $\thorn_v$ (see \S\ref{sec:Br_fields}).
+Let $\R$ be the group of automorphic characters of $T(\Adele_F)$ associated to $\br$ via Theorem \ref{thm:Brauer_global}.
 By character orthogonality we have

 as $\thorn_{v}$ is the indicator function for $\bigcap_{\rho \in \R} \ker \rho_v$.
 Note that $\thorn$ is \emph{not} the indicator function of $\bigcap_{\rho \in \R}\ker \rho \subset T(\Adele_F)$ in general; indeed $T(F) \subset \bigcap_{\rho \in \R}\ker \rho$, as each $\rho$ is automorphic.